 This can make it very difficult for them to recognize issues related to their drinking despite the fact that these issues may be apparent to others involved.
 Intervention is a viable option for those who are concerned about their loved one's alcohol abuse.

 Denial is a common experience among individuals who struggle with drinking.
-At this point, the individual is not receptive to listening to others concerns and often feel as though others are over reacting, judging and/or criticizing them.
+At this point, the individual is not receptive to listening to others’ concerns and often feels as though others are overreacting, judging, and/or criticizing them.

 What is an Alcoholism Intervention?